 Get the Look

 How would you describe your personal design style?
-And where do you buy most of your decor items?
+And where do you buy most of your home decor?

 My style is a healthy mixture of Scandinavian and mid-century with splashes of boho.
 I love neutral colors with a lot of textures.
 When planning out a room, I like to have a simple, neutral base and add color with accents.
 It’s important to me that every room feels warm and inviting.
 I have a strong affinity to the hygge beliefs, so soft, warm, and inviting is a must with each room.